LiamWilbraham/polyhts/README.md

 * Excitation energies & oscillator strengths
 * Solvation free energies

-Though, in principle, any property that can be obtained via `xtb` or `stda` can be obtained.
+Though, in principle, any property that can be calculated via `xtb` or `stda` can be obtained.

 ## Functionality